South Carolina law requires those wishing to sell motor vehicles in the state to obtain a license before doing so.

 If your license application is approved, you will be notified and will be asked to pay $50 to get your license.
 Licenses are valid for 12 months after they have been issued and must be renewed prior to their expiration date.
 See the renewal page for more information regarding the renewal of your license.

-Learn more about how to get licensed and start your auto dealership in South Carolina by downloading our FREE ebook guide!
+Learn more about how to get a SC dealer license and start your auto dealership in South Carolina by downloading our FREE ebook guide!

 South Carolina Auto Dealer Bond Requirement